MostlyFocusedMike/node-notes/static/media/hapi-notes.5c7335a5.md

 ```
 - it loads the file from '/picture', even though the file's actual location is /lib/public/images
 - **when loading an asset use the route path, not the file's path**
 - and now lets actually serve up this html page itself with a new route:

 ```
+js
-FILE: server.js
+// FILE: server.js
 ...
     server.route({
         method: 'GET',